-Website Redesign SEO: How to Keep Your Traffic Flowing During Your Next Relaunch
+Website Redesign SEO Checklist: How to Keep Your Traffic Flowing During Your Next Relaunch

 Relaunching your site without losing your rankings is possible with these easy steps.